RIT-EVT/telemetry-database/README.md

   - Again, pipe dream, I want to have data streamed live from the bike to the database so we have a live feed of the state of the bike.
 - Ease of Access
   - Prior to any database set up, you had to give away your right arm and first born to get any of our data.
-  - Providing the database will give the MechEs and the Integration team greater access to data which (allegedly) they need.
+  - Providing the database will give the MECEs and the Integration team greater access to data which (allegedly) they need.

 ---

+## Documentation for MECEs

+Hello MECEs, if you are here this means you have been tasked with either uploading data or accessing the data in the database.
+Whichever you wish to do, this section of the readme should set you up.

+### Uploading Data

+In the very near future, we will have a dedicated RIT website for uploading data, but for now that dream is not fully realized.
+For now, if you wish to upload data, you can either contact a member of the database team to upload it for you or you can follow the instructions
+[here](#download-instructions) to download and run the website on your computer.

+### Data Access

 ## Documentation